rivas-lab/ukbb-tools/gbe/README.md

 ## Description and Implementation

 This is a shell script.
-It is designed to be called as an array job using the `--array` option of `sbatch`.
-For those unfamiliar with how the `sbatch` system works, [here]() is a description of how array jobs work on Sherlock.
+It is designed to be called as an array job using the `sbatch --array`.
+For those unfamiliar with the `sbatch` system, [here](https://www.sherlock.stanford.edu/docs/user-guide/running-jobs/) is a description of how job submission works on Sherlock, and [here](https://slurm.schedmd.com/job_array.html) is some documentation on array jobs.

-The idea is to iterate over each line in the input table, define the corresponding `.phe` file, then conduct analysis.
+The idea for this script is to iterate over each line in the input table, define the corresponding `.phe` file, then conduct analysis.
 In order to accomplish this, the script will do the following steps within each array instance:

  - Call [`tsv_to_phenos.py`](https://github.com/rivas-lab/ukbb-tools/blob/master/phenotyping/scripts/tsv_to_phenos.py) using the `--only-this-row` option
  - Call [`gwas.py`](https://github.com/rivas-lab/ukbb-tools/blob/master/gwas/gwas.py) with the `--run-array` and `--run-now` options.
 The remaining flags are set to defaults used with GBE (namely, running analyses only on White British unrelated individuals).